chadwhitacre/openpath/_posts/2024-03-21-relicensing-and-rug-pulls.md

 {% include img.html src="Percentage_of_Commits_by_Era_and_Relation.webp"
 url="https://blog.sentry.io/nows-the-time-for-delayed-open-source/?original_referrer=https%3A%2F%2Fblog.sentry.io%2F" caption="Sentry has always been built by Sentry" %}

-Was Redis relicensing a rug pull?
+Was Redis' relicensing a rug pull?
 I don't know.
 They mention "efforts to support a community-led governance model, and our desire to [maintain the BSD license](https://redis.com/blog/redis-license-bsd-will-remain-bsd/)."
 I